basnayak-hub/tcga-data-nf/readme.md

     - Install [conda](https://docs.anaconda.com/miniconda/).
     - Use the `-profile conda` option when running the workflow
 4. Run some test workflows
-  4a. test the download: `nextflow run QuackenbushLab/tcga-data-nf -profile <docker/conda>, testDownload `
+  4a. test the download: `nextflow run QuackenbushLab/tcga-data-nf -profile <docker/conda>,testDownload `
-  4a. test the prepare: `nextflow run QuackenbushLab/tcga-data-nf -profile <docker/conda>, testPrepare`
+  4a. test the prepare: `nextflow run QuackenbushLab/tcga-data-nf -profile <docker/conda>,testPrepare`
-  4a. test the analyze: `nextflow run QuackenbushLab/tcga-data-nf -profile <docker/conda>, testAnalyze`
+  4a. test the analyze: `nextflow run QuackenbushLab/tcga-data-nf -profile <docker/conda>,testAnalyze`
-  4a. test the full workflow: `nextflow run QuackenbushLab/tcga-data-nf -profile <docker/conda>, test `
+  4a. test the full workflow: `nextflow run QuackenbushLab/tcga-data-nf -profile <docker/conda>,test `

 If you can run all these steps, you can procede defining your own configuration files and run your own analysis.